The tour is over!

 We played nearly 50 shows in 28 states over the course of 60 days.

 During my time in Santa Cruz I'd been corresponding with Wax via email.
-Three weeks after arriving I took a little trip down to Los Angeles mostly to meet up with my friend Russell from Brockhampton.
+Three weeks after arriving I took a little trip to Los Angeles to meet up with my friend Russell from Brockhampton.
 While I was there I also met up with Wax down at Venice beach.
-We got some food and I showed him my solar studio van.
+We got some food and I showed him my camper.
 I also told him about those experimental touring philosophies that I'd planned to utilize as a way of coming up.
-It was hard for me to gauge exactly what he thought about it all but apparently it was positive because seven months later I was on the road with him as his merch guy and tour manager which brings me to the entire point of this blog.
+It’s hard for me to gauge exactly what he thought about it all but apparently it was positive because seven months later I was on the road with him as his merch guy and tour manager which brings me to the entire point of this blog.

 Our tour ended in Santa Cruz, California.
 After 47 shows and 19,000 miles, we ended it where my adventure had begun many months prior.
 I didn't know what the hell I was doing when I drove out there in 2017.
 All I knew was that I had faith in my abilities as an emcee and that I had to try.
 I never knew Wax would respond to my email let alone actually meet up with me.
 I never knew if I was going to organically build fifty fans in a city by van camping there for several weeks.
 Couldn't help but shake my head and smirk after our last show on the last night of our tour when looking out at the same ocean I'd beheld with such anxiety all those months ago.
 I guess sometimes the details and particulars of what you're hoping for aren't important, it's the sheer act of trying that counts.
 If I had shackled myself or allowed those fears to prevent me from driving west, this gigantic tour would have never taken place.